 Since the early 1900s, this theoretical three-phase journey has been described by marketing experts (such as Elisa Lewis) as a Sales Funnel (or Purchasing Funnel).

-A typical Sales Funnel for Architects, Interior Designers, and Design professionals could look like this:
+A typical Sales Funnel for Architects and Design professionals could look like this:

 Phase 1.
 Awareness Phase

 Phase 2.
 Education and Discovery Phase